Home

 Grievance Officer

-• Works with the Nurse Rep to ensure contract enforcement using the grievance procedure
+• Works with the Nurse Rep to resolve conflicts between nurses & management and ensure contract enforcement using the grievance process

 Know a nurse who would be a great LUO?
 Nominate them (or yourself!) by emailing ktwiggs@wsna.org with the nominee’s phone number or email before Dec.17, 2025!

-Gwen Parrick - Chair
+Gwen Parrick - Chairperson

 Laura Black - Grievance Officer